Skip to content

 To enable kube-router metrics, start kube-router with --metrics-port and provide a port over 0

-By enabling Kubernetes SD in Prometheus configuration & adding required annotations Prometheus can automaticly discover & scrape kube-router metrics
+By enabling Kubernetes SD in your Prometheus configuration & adding the required annotations, Prometheus can automatically discover & scrape kube-router metrics.

 Available metrics